 Thailand is the second-biggest economy in ASEAN and a major global tourism destination.
-This dynamic and consumer-driven market with rising disposable income and huge visitor market of around 35 million is increasing its demand for imported food and beverages, offering many The economic growth and urbanisation in Thailand over the last few decades has contributed to growing demand for higher-value fresh and processed products amongst a well-educated, middle and upper-income population.
+This dynamic and consumer-driven market with rising disposable income and a huge visitor market of around 35 million is increasing its demand for imported food and beverages, offering many The economic growth and urbanisation in Thailand over the last few decades has contributed to growing demand for higher-value fresh and processed products among a well-educated, middle and upper-income population.
 Quality and health considerations, rather than price, are becoming key purchasing factors.
-Bangkok’s metropolitan area remains Thailand’s largest consumer market but higher disposable incomes and increased tourism in regional Thailand is also fuelling new demand for quality imported food and beverages in these areas.
+Bangkok’s metropolitan area remains Thailand’s largest consumer market but higher disposable incomes and increased tourism in regional Thailand is also fueling new demand for quality imported food and beverages in these areas.